 13. Grandfather Mountain

 Grandfather Mountain is truly an attraction.
-For NC Blue Ridge Parkway hikes, you can either drive up to most of the scenic locations or pick a hiking trail.
+For NC Blue Ridge Parkway hikes, either drive up to most of the scenic locations or pick a hiking trail.

 Along with the popular Mile High Swinging Bridge, Grandfather Mountain is home to animal habitats, a cafe, and backcountry and in-park hiking trails.